Cycling Club? Team? Collective? All we know is The 5th Floor is a group of good mates that like riding and racing bikes.

 You have a bunch of Limited Edition Bromptons around London.
 You must turn some heads?

-Some Brompton owners are properly eagle eyed.
-They know it’s not a stock model from a mile off and always ask about the colours and components - the matching Ergon grips always get asked about.
+Some Brompton owners are properly eagle-eyed.
+They know it’s not a stock model from a mile off and always ask about the colors and components - the matching Ergon grips always get asked about.
 And if we rock up somewhere with two or three matching, that always turns heads.

 Tell us about the shoot, what was the idea and where did you ride?

 When we first spoke about doing an edit for 5th, we knew immediately what we wanted to do; fixed gear vibes on a Brompton.
 Riding through town, having fun with mates, wheelies, pizza - everything we did on fixed-gear bikes.
 It feels mad to say there are similarities between the two types of bike as they’re so different, but at the heart of both is riding in the city.

 We met up in Bermondsey for a coffee and then headed over Tower Bridge - always an iconic place to ride and a reminder of the city we live in.
 From there we nipped about a few roads in The City area having fun on the quiet Sunday streets.
 If you’ve never ridden through The City, Canary Wharf - or wherever your business district is - on a Sunday morning, do it.
 It’s like riding through an abandoned city or ghost town.

 After pizza and espresso we headed North to Hampstead Heath for some off-road fun.
 Bromptons are built for cities but are just as much fun on trails.
 We jumped on the train for part of the way then spent about an hour or so in the woods skidding around, so much fun.
 Then we headed back home to South London, I think we ended up doing about 70km in all.

 Where can our followers find you to find out more?

 Instagram is best (@the5thfloor), but in real life is even better.
 If you ever see the bikes or our kit, just shout hi.